-At all locations, TPB exceeded the low threshold at least once during both years (Figure 1).
-The current threshold of 3 TPB per 5 row-feet was reached in 79 percent (15 of 19) of the trials.
+At all locations, TPB exceeded the low threshold at least once during both years (Figure 1 on the next page).
+The current threshold of three TPB per 5 row-feet was reached in 79 percent (15 of 19) of the trials.
 The high and very high thresholds were reached in 68 percent and 26 percent of the trials, respectively.

-Figure 2 shows average yields and numbers of applications from 12 locations in 2006 and 2007 where at least the high threshold (5 TPB per 5 row-feet) was reached.
+Figure 2 on the next page shows average yields and numbers of applications from 12 locations in 2006 and 2007, where at least the high threshold (five TPB per 5 row-feet) was reached.
 In those trials, lint yield declined as the action threshold increased but insecticide application frequency decreased.
-An approximately 1.5 percent yield loss was observed for every increase of 1 TPB per drop cloth sample.
+Approximately 1.5 percent yield loss was observed for every increase of one TPB per drop cloth sample.